 Because they were responsible for the shared contributions, and the shared inheritance of all family members, Shaker trustees were expected to keep detailed records of all business transacted in behalf of the society.
 Instead of creating independently verifiable account books, as the position demanded, Caleb relied heavily on cryptic notes and his own remarkable memory.
 The combination of a demonstrated commitment to his Shaker family and his strong record of financial success made it hard to criticize this shortcoming.
 In ways no one could anticipate, the absence of good business records ultimately cost the society dearly.

-Caleb Marshall Dyer died on July 21, 1863 in Enfield, New Hampshire and was buried in the Enfield Shakers Church Family Cemetery.
+Caleb Marshall Dyer died on July 21, 1863 in Enfield, New Hampshire and is buried in the Enfield Shaker Church Family Cemetery.

 Caleb Dyer holds the unhappy distinction of being the only Shaker to be murdered, an event that was widely reported in newspapers throughout the country, most completely in The Boston Traveler on July 21, 1863 (p.
 2).
 Given that his mother, Mary Marshall Dyer, engaged in a life long crusade to prevent the Shakers from taking in children, it is particularly ironic that Caleb would die at the hands of an angry father.
 His death was shocking and emotionally devastating, not only to the Shakers, but also to the community at large.
 An article published in the Independent Democrat in Concord, New Hampshire on July 30, 1863 (p.
 7) is typical of many that were published after his funeral.
 Eventually, his untimely death also proved to be economically ruinous to the Enfield Shakers.
 In the absence of detailed financial records, Brother Daniel Taylor, the surviving Church Family trustee, was forced to advertise in the New Hampshire Statesman in Concord, New Hampshire during August and September 1863 to ask financial claimants to identify themselves.
-Unfortunately, one of Dyer’s major business associates – The Shaker Woolen Mill in Enfield – made a claim against Caleb Dyer that was opportunistic and fraudulent.
+Unfortunately, one of Dyer’s major business associates–The Shaker Woolen Mill in Enfield–made a claim against Caleb Dyer that was opportunistic and fraudulent.
 For 20 years the Shakers fought the case in court, but because they lacked essential documentation, the case was ultimately decided against them.